ferrocyante/Manage-Server/README.md

 3. Click **Get** → **Add Extension**.
 4. Done.
 The default Extension ID in the Raycast extension preferences is already set for the store version — you don't need to change anything.

-**Option B — Load unpacked (Chrome, Brave, Vivaldi, Opera, or any Chromium browser)**
+**Option B — Load unpacked (Chrome, Brave, or any Chromium browser)**

-1. Download and unzip the package folder from latest release.
+1. Download and unzip the package folder from the latest release.
 2. Open your browser and go to `chrome://extensions`.
 3. Enable **Developer mode** (toggle in the top-right corner).
 4. Click **Load unpacked**.
-5. Select the `raycast-browser-bridge` folder from inside package folder.
+5. Select the `raycast-browser-bridge` folder from inside the package folder.
-6. The extension will appear in your list. **Copy the Extension ID** shown under its name — you will need to paste it into the Raycast extension preferences in Step 4.
+6. The extension will appear in your list. **Copy the Extension ID** shown under its name — you will need to paste it into the Raycast extension preferences in Step 3.

 ---

 ### Step 2 — Place the Server Folder

-Put the `server` folder which is inside the package folder somewhere permanent on your machine, for example:
+Put the `server` folder (inside the package folder) somewhere permanent on your machine, for example:

 ```
 C:\Tools\switch-tabs-server\
 ```

 > **Important:** Do not move this folder after registration.
-If you do, re-run Step 3.
+If you do, re-run Step 4.

 ---